City Hall » City Departments » Code Enforcement

 NOTE: For more information about City finances, you can view a short video and read the Fall 2007 issue of Vistas: Where Do Your Taxes Go?
 Municipal Finance 101. - A:

-Lafayette has 21 commissions and committees comprised of 147 volunteers.
+Lafayette has 18 commissions and committees comprised of 137 volunteers.
 While all the volunteers are unpaid, city staff members are assigned to each commission and committee, not only to take minutes of the meetings, but also to perform research and analysis as directed by the commission/committee.
+2023 Maddie Act Document.

 Since only a portion of a staff member’s time is usually allocated to the committee, simply reducing the number of times a commission/committee meets will not necessarily decrease expenses.
 In order to save a substantial sum, the structure of the commissions/committees would need to be evaluated such that reorganization would result in being able to reduce the overall number of employees.
 Simply eliminating the smaller committees would have little impact on expenses.
 Q:How many City employees are there?
 Why has the number of City employees grown over the last 40 years if the population has stayed relatively the same?